Table of Contents

 Like the purine nucleotide construction, their degradation also takes place in multiple individual steps.
 In this process, each step’s differentiation from the others is partly based on their dependence from their respective purine base (adenosine or guanosine).

 However, the first step of the degradation is a conversion from nucleotide to nucleoside.
 This takes place through a hydrolytic separation through the nucleotidase enzyme.
 Additionally, a phosphorylic separation in a free base (purine or pyrimidine) and in ribose-1-phosphate takes place.
-This step is mediated by the nucleoside phosphorylase enzyme.
+The nucleoside phosphorylase enzyme mediates this step.
 The degradation of the purine bases adenosine and guanosine takes place afterwards.

 In a first step, adenosine is converted into inosine through NH3 separation (deamination), involving the adenosine deaminase enzyme.
 The second step is identical for both inosine and guanosine.
 Both are converted to hypoxanthine (inosine) or guanine (guanosine) through an ATP-dependent ribose separation.
 The enzyme involved in this is nucleoside phosphorylase.